jds485/PAD_IceJamFloods/bayesian_regression/README.md

 # Readme for bayesian_regression folder

 ## Code
-1. BayesianLogisticIJF.R - main R script that processes data and runs the Bayesian logistic regressions
+1. BayesianLogisticIJF.R - main R script that processes data and runs the Bayesian logistic regressions.
+This script runs in about 3.5 hours on 8 cores.
-2. PlotProbsHistGCM.py - main python script that makes plots for historical and projected conditions
+2. PlotProbsHistGCM.py - main python script that makes plots for historical and projected conditions.
+This script runs in a few minutes on 1 core.
 3. utils.R - functions used in the main R script
 4. mcmc_pairsEdits.R - edits the bayesplot::mcmc_pairs function to add x and y axis limits
 5. WAIC_Edits.R - edits the WAIC function to have a second-order correction that is useful in small sample sizes